WPoelman/mlp-final-project/README.md

 # mlp-final-project
 Final project for the course Machine Learning Project

+## Usage
+- Install the dependencies using `pip install -r requirements.txt`
+- Unzip the dataset
+- Run `main.py <path to dataset>`

+When running the script, a cache file of the dataset `dataset_cache.pickle` is created in order to reduce the loading times for subsequent times the script is ran.
 ## TODO (van toepassing op systeem, verslag en presentatie)
 - [x] Alle informatie uit de dataset inlezen.
 (J)
 - [x] Dataset schoonmaken + word-embeddings maken.
 (W)